URSec/Randezvous/README.md

 |   |-- pinlock              # Source code of PinLock
 |   |-- sdcard_fatfs         # Source code of FatFs-SD
 |   |-- shell                # Source code of LED-Shell
+|   |-- exploit              # Source code of application used in proof-of-concept exploit
 |
 |-- README.md                # This README file
 ```